rbind/deleeuw/content/post/eight.md

 tags = []
 title = "More C and less R"
 +++
-The two major R packages we are wroking on are the *smacof* package for multidimensional scaling, and the *gifi* package for multivariate analysis with optimal scaling.
+The two major R packages we are working on are the *smacof* package for multidimensional scaling, and the *gifi* package for multivariate analysis with optimal scaling.
 A major ongoing project is to replace the R code in the packages by C code, wherever that makes sense.
 The two major reasons are: